EloiStree/GurubashiWorldOfWarcraftHardcore/README.md

 **Rules:**
 - PVP Free for all enable anywhere.
-- Human player allowed 😋
+- Human player allowed 😋(server to learn code...
+So 90%+ are bots)
 - Xp Level are 800%
 - No cheat and bug abuse allowed
 - Hardcore server
-  - All gear on your when death are deleted of the server
-  - All gold not in bank or bank guild are lost when you die
-- Guild bank are flush every week to zero

 ## Dream-Freature: King Guild system